rosanof/guidance-rtb/README.md

     >NOTE: Commands for steps 15 - 22 are included in a shell script [run-benchmark.sh](./run-benchmark.sh).
 Navigate to the directory and change the script permissions `chmod 700 client-setup.sh` if required before running the script.

-15. Open a command terminal in your local/client machine, navigate to the repository folder and run the following commands.
-The following commands will set the variables in your terminal which are used to connect to EKS cluster and run benchmarks:

-    >NOTE: Ensure you specify the correct `--profile` and `--region` in the commands below

-    ```
-    export ROOT_STACK=rtbkit-shapirov1-iad # Replace with YOUR <ROOT Stack Name>
-    echo "ROOT_STACK: " $ROOT_STACK
-    export EKS_WORKER_ROLE_ARN=`aws cloudformation list-exports --query "Exports[?Name=='EKSWorkerRoleARN'].Value" --output text`
-    echo "EKS_WORKER_ROLE_ARN: " $EKS_WORKER_ROLE_ARN
-    export EKS_ACCESS_ROLE_ARN=`aws cloudformation list-exports --query "Exports[?Name=='EKSAccessRoleARN'].Value" --output text`
-    echo "EKS_ACCESS_ROLE_ARN: " $EKS_ACCESS_ROLE_ARN
-    export STACK_NAME=$ROOT_STACK
-    ```

-18. Now run the `make` command to access the EKS cluster by:
+15. Now run the `make` command to access the EKS cluster by:
     >NOTE: This command has to be run from the root folder of the code repository:

     ```
     make eks@use
     ```

-20. Run the following command to list the pods in cluster.
+16. Run the following command to list the pods in cluster.
 You should see the pods as shown in the screenshot below.
     ```
     kubectl get pods
     ```

     ![Get Pods](./images/getpods.png)

-21. The below command will clean up the existing load generator container that was deployed during the initial deployment.
+17. The below command will clean up the existing load generator container that was deployed during the initial deployment.
 You need to run this command every time you want to run a new benchmark.
 Use the script [run-benchmark.sh](./run-benchmark.sh) that automates 21-22.
     ```
     make benchmark@cleanup
     ```

-22. If you plan to run benchmarks using distributed setup, Start the benchmark by initiating the load-generator along with the parameters.
+18. If you plan to run benchmarks using distributed setup proceed to section "How to use the RTB guidance with Heimdall".
+Start the benchmark by initiating the load-generator along with the parameters.
     ```
     make benchmark@run TIMEOUT=100ms NUMBER_OF_JOBS=1 RATE_PER_JOB=200 NUMBER_OF_DEVICES=10000 DURATION=500s
     ```